 An entire Herculaneum scroll has been read for the first time(scrollprize.org)

 tl;dr: Researchers have virtually unwrapped and read PHerc.
-1667 in full — the first Herculaneum scroll read end-to-end without physical unrolling — using high-resolution phase-contrast X-ray microtomography at the ESRF combined with machine learning to detect faint ink traces.
-The recovered text appears to be a 2nd-century BC Stoic philosophical treatise on ethics, naming Aristocreon (disciple of Chrysippus).
-Two other scrolls yielded results too: independent confirmation of the 2023 Grand Prize reading via direct 3D ink detection, and identification of PHerc.
-139 as Philodemus' On Gods, Book 8.
-All data and code are openly released.
+1667, a carbonized Herculaneum scroll, end-to-end for the first time, using high-resolution X-ray microtomography at ESRF's BM18 beamline combined with machine learning to detect ink.
+The recovered text—roughly 22 columns of Greek—appears to be a 2nd-century BC Stoic treatise on ethics referencing Aristocreon, disciple of Chrysippus.
+The team also confirmed prior readings of Scroll 1 via direct 3D ink detection and identified another scroll as Philodemus's *On Gods, Book 8*; all data, code, and transcriptions are openly released.

 HN Discussion:

-• Excitement about future potential for discovering and reading more scrolls and ancient texts
+• Excitement about future potential, especially discovering more scrolls in unexcavated areas